-I believe that through sincere effort, rather than innate ability, do students develop their knowledge and ability to learn.
-The expectation of the school is that each student will engage in the work to the best of his or her ability in preparation for the next grade level.
+Through sincere effort, rather than innate ability, do students develop their knowledge and ability to learn.
+The expectation of the school is that each student will engage in the work to the best of his/her ability in preparation for the next grade level.

 New Hope School is a non-denominational religious school, embracing those spiritual ideals that enable students to develop clarity about what is noble, good and worth striving for in life.
 The good and noble life is one lived for the benefit of others.
 This embraces three life goals:

-3. To make a positive contribution to our society.
+3. making a positive contribution to our society.